Basics of fMRI in Cognitive Psychology 3H/4H PSYCH4090

 This course will give a basic introduction to functional magnetic resonance imaging (fMRI) research in Cognitive Psychology.
 How can we learn about the cognitive processes involved in human cognition using fMRi?
 We will show modern examples of cognitive research and go step by step through experimental planning, data recording, data analysis.
 The class will select a task which will be recorded and analysed together.
 The class will learn about the delay of hemodynamic responses, the importance of pre-processing, the interpretation of fMRI data.
 They will follow four examples of contemporary fMRI research performed in the department from i.e. visual illusion perception, to higher cognitive decision making.

-10 hours in first semester
+10 hours weekly

 Requirements of Entry